Getting Started

 Cranelift JIT | Hot-loop / long-running workloads |

-You can stack them: cargo build --release --features "z3 lsp jit".
+cargo install --path resilient --features "z3 lsp jit".

 Hello, world